Published Survey

 Yes

 Students invited to interview will meet with faculty, staff, and current students.
 Each candidate will participate in a multiple mini interview (MMI) session.
 The MMI is a series of interview stations consisting of timed interview scenarios.
 Applicants rotate through the stations, each with their own interviewers and scenarios, over the course of an hour.
 The MMI does not test pharmacy knowledge but will assess characteristics and attributes the Admissions Committee feel are important for success as a pharmacist.
+The MMI format is quick interaction responding to scenarios and is not a traditional "get to know you" interview.
+There are additional opportunities to meet faculty and students in a more casual setting during the interview day.

 Yes